 Additionally, you shouldn’t end Black Friday sales on the dot.
 A lot of companies choose to extend their Black Friday marketing campaigns to Cyber Monday.
 It’s an effective tactic because it helps those lagging behind and gives more time for people to find your store.

 Apply These Black Friday Marketing Strategies and Ideas

 Black Friday is an opportunity for all kinds of businesses to boost their sales and drive revenue.
-If you’ve never done any Black Friday marketing before, you should be able to now take advantage of the holiday.
+If you’ve never done any Black Friday marketing before, now is the time to take advantage of the holiday!